Jinger Duggar And Jeremy Vuolo Delight Fans With Unique Maternity Photo Shoot

 It is almost time for Jinger Duggar Vuolo to give birth to her baby girl.
 She is due in July and she and husband, Jeremy, are getting ready for the big event.
 This is their first child together, so they decided to do a maternity photo shoot.
-They snaps seem to capture some special moments before they become a family of three.
+The snaps seem to capture some special moments before they become a family of three.
 Jinger posted one black and white photo on her Instagram account and the rest of them can be seen on their website called The Vuolos.

 The Counting On stars had the maternity shoot done in Los Angeles just a couple weeks ago.
 Jinger explained that they had traveled for meetings at The Master’s Seminary school where Jeremy got accepted into just recently.
 While they were visiting, they spent some time with a friend, who also happens to be a professional photographer.
 That seemed like the perfect combination to have photos taken in downtown LA.

-The mom-to-be is wearing a flowery maxi dress in the photos that shows off her then 34-week baby bump.
+The mom-to-be is wearing a flowery maxi dress in the photos that show off her then 34-week baby bump.
 The featured photo has her husband kissing her gently on the forehead as he cradles her belly.
 It looks like they may have chosen the rooftop of a building in LA, similar to the rooftop that Jeremy proposed to his wife in New York City.
 The location is very appropriate since Jinger said that she loves to visit big cities.

 Jinger and Jeremy had a beautiful maternity photoshoot in Los Angeles recently.
 Click here to see the full album! photo credit: @madisen.e.photography ❤️ https://t.co/UOZQDkZPA8